easybuilders/easybuild-tutorial/docs/2022-isc22/troubleshooting.md

 exercise, but it may help with the step-wise approach we'll take and grasping the solutions.

+*Note:* If you run `eb --dry-run-short ...` you might first run into T.2 instead of T.1.

 Remember though: *no peeking* before you tried to solve each step yourself!

 ---